-Delivering health and care across Pennine Lancashire is complex and confusing for professionals, patients and their families.
-This restricts our ability to provide excellent care and, in many cases, is financially unsustainable.
+Planning and delivering health and care across Pennine Lancashire is complex and confusing for professionals, patients and their families.
+This impacts our ability to provide excellent care and, in many cases, is financially unsustainable.
 As organisations who are responsible for, or have an interest in delivering health and care services, we have agreed to work together to remove this complexity.